Dung24-6/Dung24-6/README.md

 _**Ability is what you're capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.**_

 Lou Holtz

+_**The important thing is this: to be able at any moment to sacrifice what we are for what we could become.**_

+Charles Du Bos